isuru89/moodle-local_reminders/README.txt

 6. Now you can change the plug-in specific settings via Site Administration -> Plugins -> Local Plugins -> Reminders.

 == Change Log ==
+v1.2
+    + Role based reminder message receiving for course and activity reminders
+    + due reminder has been renamed to activity reminder
+    + add number of days remaining for the event in reminder message

 v1.1
     + fixed bug of repeatedly sending reminders for same event.
     + removed 'Only hidden events from calendar' option from the settings page.